 OpenKM implements a CMIS (Content Management Interoperability Services) protocol, an OASIS open standard that defines an intermediate layer, which allows the interconnection and control of various document management systems and repositories using Web protocols.

-Additionally, OpenKM exposes a complete API via Webservices (SOAP) and REST that can be used as a point of integration with third-party applications.
+Additionally, OpenKM exposes a complete API via Webservices REST that can be used as a point of integration with third-party applications.

 SDK (Software Development Kit) for Java, NET, and PHP are available.
 These encapsulate all OpenKM API.

 OpenKM is a Java EE application using Spring Framework.
 The most important module is the security layer - Spring Security - that centralizes management of access allowed to users based on their credentials.
 The security control rests with an Access Manager module that implements the logic of safety assessment in the application.
 The Java EE OpenKM architecture allows you to execute custom security logic.

 The OpenKM authentication process can be carried out by a CAS service (Authentication Centralized Service), LDAP, or via a database where users are registered.